 With precise statement and chiseled lines, Chris Tonelli's microtonal music speaks volumes.
 Whatever Stasis is a stunner as each poem unfolds syllable by syllable to depict an abstract interiority with lived reality.

 Every ornament/ is a decoy/ we set for ourselves,” and so Tonelli looks past poetic ornament towards the geometric sublime.
-More than ever, we need this macrocosmic vision now.
+We need this macrocosmic vision now.
 Like crystalline equations, Tonelli’s poems offer cool spots of pure contemplation, while their meaning burns like “a universe/ of suns” long after the reader leaves the page.
 Sharp, heartbreaking, and wise, Whatever Stasis is a gem full of light.

 Molly Brodak, author of Bandit and A Little Middle of the Night

 Tonelli's poems have a way of reminding you of yourself, the way you felt when you were high for the first time on a friend's couch with your pinky finger working a hole out of a cigarette burn in the cushion.
 One part philosophical treaty, one part voice mail message, Whatever Stasisconfronts the abyss all the while knowing, "it’s not the only abyss there is."

 Tatiana Ryckman, author of I Don’t Think of You (Until I Do)

 To request a review copy, inquire about booking a reading, or for more information, contact email@example.com.